The Beliefs & Convictions Of Thirsty Ground International

 An organization is no more than the people God has called together to operate within it, and it is the beliefs and convictions of those people God has brought together that comprise the organizations position on certain matters.

-We are composed of a group of evangelical believers that take the Bible as the inspired and infallible final authority for life, doctrine and practice – including compassion ministries.
+We are a non-denominational group of reformed, baptistic, evangelical believers that take the Bible as the inspired and infallible final authority for life, doctrine and practice – including compassion ministries.

-It is because of what Jesus Christ has done for us that we desire to love and serve others in disaster-stricken areas who find themselves in great need.
+It is because of what Jesus Christ has done for us that we desire to love and serve others in disaster-stricken areas where people are in greatest need.

 We believe that the greatest need in our generation – and any generation – is salvation through faith in Jesus Christ alone, which message is advanced through both proclamation and works of compassion towards our fellow man.